droqen/gabs-get-well-garden/docs/tutorial.md

 * `minor_element`: a [vibe](#vibes); choose anything except "guts"
 * `evolve_skip_odds`: higher = your drifter's `evolve` method will get called less often
 * `evolve_wait_after`: number of frames of cooldown to wait before calling `evolve` again on your drifter. set it to, idk, 30 to prevent your drifter from suddenly moving a whole lot at once. up to you
+* `immovable`: normally, objects that move into each other will swap places. however, if your drifter is marked immovable, it will not move.
 4. Run the game with F5; you should see your drifter spawn! click on it to duplicate it.

 ## so what are `evolve` and `tweak`?